 Things You Need To Know Before You Begin Your Attorney Search in California

 No, like any other type of professional relationship, there must be respect and cooperation between both parties.
-Lawyers can pick up these signs from the first contact (even by the way a client expresses him/herself in an email)
+Lawyers can pick up these signs from the first contact (even by the way a client expresses him/herself in an email or intake form)

-Lawyers will help you making sure your rights are protected and you get a fair outcome in a legal case.
+Lawyers will help you ensure your rights are protected, and you get a fair outcome in a legal case.
 However, lawyers aren't magicians and cannot simply do what is demanded by a client who has unreasonable expectations.
-These expectations could be:

 The Inappropriate One